Amanda in fall

 Bedford Reservation in fall

-Bedford Reservation is probably my favorite Cleveland Metropark, simply because it’s large and there’s a lot to see!
+Bedford Reservation is one of my favorite Cleveland Metroparks, simply because it’s large and there’s a lot to see!
 The park features a deep gorge that was carved out by Tinker’s Creek (the largest tributary to the Cuyahoga River), along with dense forested areas and even some mountain biking trails.

 My top spots to go leaf-peeping are: